joonasjouttijarvi/linescope/README.md

 Save the script to your Neovim configuration directory, typically located at ~/.config/nvim/lua/statusline.lua.

-2. Add the following line to your init.vim or init.lua file.
+2. Add to your or init.lua file.

    ```lua
    require('statusline')